maboa/MDN/gameaudio.md

 With the Web Audio API you can load separate tracks and loops individually using XHR, which means you can load them synchronously or in parallel.
 Loading synchronously might mean parts of your music are ready earlier and you can start playing them, while others load.

+Parallel loading of audio can be achieved like this:

 See Also